-This scholarship is awarded to a part-time or full-time student who demonstrates scholastic ability, good citizenship and financial need.
+The Vincent P. Kania Scholarship is awarded to a part-time or full-time student who demonstrates scholastic ability, good citizenship and financial need.

 Kolton Brim Karnes Memorial Scholarship

 The Kolton Brim Karnes Memorial Scholarship was established by Kolton's family, friends, and community as a living tribute to a young life that was dramatically taken from this earth without reason.
 In efforts to honor Kolton, the scholarship will be awarded annually to a student who demonstrates the following criteria: